 - Also, make sure you use good quality butter, as it will have a significant impact on the taste of your cookies.

-- This recipe uses icing sugar instead of granulated sugar.
-This is so that the sugar dissolves quickly when mixed.
+- This recipe uses powdered sugar instead of granulated sugar.
+This is so that the sugar dissolves quickly in the dough when mixed.

-- Icing sugar tends to be clumpy and therefore it is very important that you sift it first before creaming with the butter.
+- Powdered sugar tends to be clumpy and therefore it is very important that you sift it first before creaming with the butter.

-- The creaming process may be able to help break larger clumps, but icing sugar also tend to have tiny clumps that may not be effectively broken or dissovled with a cake mixer, then it is alway advisable to sift it first.
+- The creaming process may be able to help break larger clumps, but powdered sugar also tend to have tiny clumps that may not be effectively broken or dissovled with a cake mixer.
+Hence it is alway advisable to sift it first.

-- This cookie dough is very soft and stickly immediately after mixing.
-Resting the dough for about 10 to 20 minutes helps in making the dough easier to handle.
+- This sugar cookie dough is very soft and stickly immediately after mixing.
+Resting it for about 10 to 20 minutes helps in making it easier to handle.

 - It will still remain very soft even after resting, but will not be so sticky anymore and should be able to be scooped and formed into balls by hand without sticking.

-Can the cookie dough be refrigerated and baked later?
+Can the dough be refrigerated and baked later?

 - Yes, it certainly can.
 If you wish to refrigerate the dough and bake it at a later time or the next day, simply cover the bowl with cling wrap and refrigerate it.